SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-22-cops-vs-masks-vs-us.md

 $$
 \begin{align*}
 \mbox{COVID-19 to guns risk ratio} &= \frac{476 \mbox{ COVID-19 deaths}}{94\mbox{ gun deaths}} \\
-                                   &= 5.064
+                                   &= 5.064\mbox{ COVID-19 deaths/gun death}
 \end{align*}
 $$

-So: if you're a cop, you're entitled to worry about your safety, but why then does your union resist vaccination mandates and masking when _that's clearly the thing that is most likely to kill you?!_
+So: if you're a cop, you're entitled to worry about your safety, but why then does your union resist vaccination mandates and masking against COVID-19 when _that's clearly the thing that is most likely to kill you?!_

 <img src="{{ site.baseurl }}/images/2021-10-22-cops-vs-masks-vs-us-reuters.jpg" width="400" height="205" alt="Reuters: Cops not vaxed by Nov 30 put on unpaid leave" title="Reuters: Cops not vaxed by Nov 30 put on unpaid leave" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">

-How can it be done better?
+How can we do better?

 Look no further than our wonderful neighbor to the north, Canada.
-Reuters reports that Toronto police who are unvaccinated by November 30 will be placed on unpaid leave. <sup id="fn6a">[[6]](#fn6)</sup>  That's how a civilized people behave.
+Reuters reports that Toronto police who are unvaccinated by November 30 will be placed on unpaid leave. <sup id="fn6a">[[6]](#fn6)</sup>  _That's_ how civilized peoples behave.

 A fantasy thought: could we subcontract our policing to Canada?
 I mean, yeah, probably not&hellip;
-but let me dream for a moment.
+but let me dream for a moment here, ok?

 ## A less realistic response